erikc5000/island-time/README.md

 val dateTime = someString.toDateTimeInterval(intervalParser)
 ```

-This is in contrast to the builder-based approach in java.time, which you probably never used since the API isn't so nice.
-Ultimately, support for format strings may be added in addition to the DSL-based approach, but I think it does offer better readability and IDE discoverability.
+Ultimately, support for format strings may be added in addition to the DSL-based approach, but there are readability and IDE discoverability advantages to the DSL.

 ## Examples

-The following examples demonstrate how to use some of the features present in Island Time.
+The following examples demonstrate how you might use Island Time to perform various tasks.

 ### Durations